"It seems we have a fly in the ointment... or should I say a fox? Zorro."

 Creepy Souvenir: Captain Love keeps body parts of his enemies in jars and drinks from them.
 To add to the creep factor, he invites Alejandro to drink from the jar containing his brother Joaquin's head.

-The real-life Love did, in fact, keep Alejandro and Jack's head and hand in jars of alcohol.
+The real-life Love did, in fact, keep Joaquin and Jack's head and hand in jars of alcohol.
 He displayed them, rather than drank from them, however.

 Culture Clash: The sequel has elements of this, contrasting the Hispanic trappings of the old California to the increasingly Wild West aesthetic of the to-be-American state.